KushajveerSingh/SPADE-PyTorch/README.md

 * In `train.py` I provide the train script to train your model.
 (I recommend using train_model.ipynb notebook for training your model, as I present complete model training process there)
 * In `plot.py` you will find various plotting functions, which are used in the notebooks also.
 * In `models` folder there are model definitions of all the models discussed in the paper.
 They are built so as to resemble the paper architectures.
 * In `notebooks` folder, there are two notebooks, `development.ipynb` which I used when debugging my model architectures.
-And in `train_model.ipynb` I make an actually model from scratch and train it, so if you want to make your own model, follow this notebook.
+And in `train_model.ipynb` I make an actual model from scratch and train it, so if you want to make your own model, follow this notebook.

 # Results
 Comparison of original model and my model